meritabrilhante/meritabrilhante/README.md

 ### How you doing? 👋

-I'm a backend developer based in Brasilia moving for São Paulo soon.
+I'm a backend developer based in Brasilia.

 I started my carrer working as Product Designer/Frontend developer, graduated in Graphic Design until I realize that my truly passion it really was backend.